jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 Let $\mathcal{C}$ and $\mathcal{D}$ be two categories, then we define $\mathbf{Fun}(\mathcal{C}, \mathcal{D})$ as the category with as objects functors $\mathcal{C} \to \mathcal{D}$, and as arrows natural transformations between these functors.
 \end{definition}

 Now, we are ready to describe the Yonedda embedding.
-Note that because it is a functor between *the opposite of* $\mathcal{C}$ and the category of *functors* between $\mathcal{C}$ and **Set**, it should take objects to functors, and arrows to natural transfomrations.
+Note that because it is a functor between *the opposite of* $\mathcal{C}$ and the category of *functors* between $\mathcal{C}$ and **Set**, it should take objects to functors, and arrows to natural transformations.
 For all objects, we have introduced a functor associated to it in the previous section; the *hom-functor*.

 \begin{figure}[H]
 \centering